katepatterson/IndividualProject/README.md

 # Build-A-Monster
-about: Choose characteristics to create a monster
+about: A game where the user chooses characteristics to create a monster

 # UML